Portslade Aldridge Community Academy

-Portslade Aldridge Community Academy (PACA) (formerly Portslade Community College) is a OFSTED rated 'Good' secondary school led by Principal Mr Mark Poston located in Portslade, in the city of Brighton and Hove, England.
+Portslade Aldridge Community Academy (PACA) (formerly Portslade Community College) is a secondary school in Portslade, in the city of Brighton and Hove, England.
 The school has around 1000 pupils.
 It is part of the Aldridge Education multi-academy trust.

 In June 2015 the Governors at Portslade Aldridge Community Academy announced the appointment of Mark Poston as the new Principal at PACA.

 The school is involved in the Aldridge Cricket Academy which allows students from Brighton Aldridge Community Academy or Portslade Aldridge Community Academy to combine academic studies with an intensive cricket development programme.

 Location and history

 Portslade Aldridge Community Academy is located on Chalky Road in Portslade.
 It was previously located over three sites, however £12.7 million was invested in extending the Chalky Road site to include a dance studio, community library, and STEM Centre, completed in 2014.